top of page

 Ribera del Duero landscape with plots of vineyards and hills in the background.
 A tall tree is in the middle of the picture

-Ribera del Duero lies along the Duero River in northern Spain, where vineyards climb the high plateau of Castilla y León.
-Many sit between 750 and 950 metres above sea level, making Ribera one of Europe’s highest wine regions.
+Ribera del Duero unfolds along the Duero River in northern Spain, where vineyards rise across the high plateau of Castilla y León.
+Many sit between 750 and 950 metres above sea level, making it one of Europe’s highest wine regions.

 “Ribera del Duero is an exciting region—exciting, and always surprising.
 It has an amazing combination of factors that all come together: the high altitude of up to 1,100 metres, soil types and depths mainly dominated by calcareous rock, and different orientations in the river basin.
 It is one of the most complex and diverse places on the planet.”